joshuaaaaa/HA---Radio-player/README.md

 - **Animated Visualizer** - Canvas-based green bars (#1DB954) that respond to playback
 - **Open Source Design** - Based on freely available design patterns, no proprietary assets

-## 🤝 Contributing

-Contributions are welcome!

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📝 License